Buying Property Abroad

 Laws in real estate differ from country to

-country, but the number one rule to adhere to is not
+country, but the number one rule to adhere to

-location.
-Take notes, photographs and an interpreter
+prime location.
+Take notes, photographs and an

-with you if you are dealing with a non-English speaking country.
+interpreter with you if you are dealing with a non-English speaking country.

 |No matter what country you